AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/the-basics-of-creating-segments.md

 ---
-title: The Basics of Creating Segments
+title: The basics of creating segments
 description: Walk through the fields in the UI to create a segment in Audience Manager.
 feature: Segments
 topics: